rmichak/ITP150-FA25/classwork-12.md

 ### **Kali Linux: Managing Files and Folders**

 This tutorial will guide you through basic file and folder management tasks using **Bash commands** and then show how to accomplish the same tasks using Python’s `subprocess` module.
-This is particularly useful for beginners who want to understand both command-line operations and automation using Python.

 ---